-- Successful completion of EMS 213 - All hospital clinical rotations (EMS 217 & 218) done unless exception granted; paperwork approved by B Toliopoulos - \All Fisdap entries for labs and EMS 217 and 218 entered by student and approved by B. Toliopoulos - Eligible preceptor(s) identified by agency, approved by hospital educator, & paperwork submitted to M. Gentile - Agency agreement to host students signed by authorized administrator and submitted to C. Mattera - Hold harmless statement signed by student and forwarded to agency
+- Successful completion of EMS 213 - Hospital clinical rotations (EMS 218) complete and approved unless extension granted by B Toliopoulos - All Platinum entries for labs and EMS 218 entered by student and approved by B. Toliopoulos - Eligible preceptor(s) identified by agency, approved by hospital educator, & paperwork submitted to M. Gentile - Agency agreement to host students signed by authorized administrator and submitted to C. Mattera - Hold harmless statement signed by student and forwarded to agency